lauradondiego/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.
+It is a visual representation of our HTML.
+It gives us information about our code and allows us to change our documents with style or content, etc.

 2. What is an event?

+It can be a lot of things, clicking, hovering with the mouse, copy + pasting.
+A way a user interacts, or anything a user does on your webpage is technically an event.

 3. What is an event listener?

+An event listener is what actually happens when a user does any of the above actions (hovers, clicks, etc.).
+It can change color, size, style, anything once the event is fired.

 4. Why would we convert a NodeList into an Array?

+You would convert a Nodelist into an array to perform array methods on it.
+The only method you can perform on a Nodelist is a forEach method.
+If you want to do .map or anything like that, you need to convert it into an array.

 5. What is a component?

+The HTML, CSS, JS all together and can be reused in a site.
+We can add tabs for instance in our HTML and it will automatically be updated with set styles in CSS.

 ### Git Set up